samyo00/Graph-Theory/Graph Representation/Adjacency matrix/Short_Editorial.md

 For creating an adjacency matrix:

-Create a (N*N) size matrix initialized by zero.
+1.Create a (N*N) size matrix initialized by zero.

-Loop over edges and take input of connected nodes Update the matrix with those connected nodes.
+2.Loop over edges and take input of connected nodes

+3.Update the matrix with those connected nodes.